Skip to content

 Performance

-ChatControl is an extremely optimized plugin, if you understand how it works and configure it with respect to your hardware and player base.
+ChatControl is highly optimized — if you configure it with respect to your hardware and player base.

 • Set Rules.Case_Insensitive to false in settings.yml

-• Disable ProtocolLib.Enabled if you don't need the [X] message removal feature
+• Disable PacketEvents integration in settings.yml if you don't need the [X] message removal feature

 • Review your regular expressions and JavaScript variables for efficiency